-GRADE POLICY & FEES: Students will receive grades and evaluation upon completion of each rotation.
+GRADE POLICY & FEES:

+At the beginning of the internship all interns are required to take a medical terminology examination.
+If the intern does not pass on the first attempt they will be allowed to retake the examination.
+If they are unable to pass they will not be allowed to start any clinical rotation.
+Students will receive grades and evaluation upon completion of each rotation.
 Each rotation will be evaluated at mid-rotation (may be verbal) and upon completion.
 Students will complete each rotation successfully and must receive a grade of 85% or higher to be eligible for graduation.
 Rotations not completed successfully may be repeated one additional time, assuming the student has acceptable attendance and followed the professional standards set by the program.
 After the second chance, the student may be terminated, if terminated due to attendance problems, not following the professional standard, or not being committed to the program, the student will not be entitled to a refund and is still responsible for the remainder of the tuition.
 Students are strongly encouraged to notify the director/department head of any problems that may prevent them from completing the program early on.

-Each student is required to present, both oral and written, up to eight case studies during the program.
+Each student is required to present, both oral and written, case studies during the program.
 Students must pass the case studies with a grade of 85% or higher.

 There will be several written tests given during the program.
-There will be 2 comprehensive exams given at the end of the program, with one make-up exam.
-If the intern does not pass the comprehensive exam, he/she will be required to take the Registered Dietitian Exam Review course and provide proof of attendance in order to receive the Verification Statement.
-A grade of 85% or higher is required for passing the tests.
+Interns must pass two comprehensive exams given at the end of the program with a grade of 85% or higher.
 Once the intern passes the comprehensive exam, all rotations, and complete all projects, a Verification Statement will be issued.